Black Lives Matter: it’s time to do some of the work.

 ii.
 Get OK with conflict – and for many of us this takes work, and maybe some professional help.
 Diversity breeds conflict as well as reward; it’s par for the course.
 If you tend to avoid conflict you probably won’t be able to help those staff who most need you.

 iii.
 Notice employees who may experience multiple dimensions of disadvantage.
-For example, racially minoritised women will often be contending with everyday racism and sexism.
+For example, racially minoritised women will often be contending with everyday racism and sexism, nevermind other aspects of their positioning (e.g. age, sexual orientation).
 Moreover, the impacts tend to be more than the sum of these racialised and gendered parts.
 The anticipation of discrimination, for instance, will itself have adverse impacts. - Know your stuff on the long-term physical and mental health impacts of discrimination.
 The evidence showcasing this is overwhelming, as Harvard’s Professor David Williams makes clear.
 For instance, on the physical front, it has been found that discrimination is adversely related to preclinical indicators of disease and health risk behaviours.

 Regarding mental health impacts, discrimination undermines an individual’s sense of self to the extent that it becomes a form of ‘symbolic violence’, to use the eminent scholar, Pierre Bourdieu’s, words.
 In other words, the accumulation of experiences of discrimination, and the internalisation of these, are known to ‘break’ people.
 Reports of anxiety, much diminished confidence and emotional disturbance are not surprising.

-In sum, though this may sound bleak the point I’m trying to make is that there are many opportunities in the everyday humdrum of life to be that beaut of a line manager/colleague/mate who ‘gets’ it.
+In sum, there are many opportunities in the everyday humdrum of life to be that beaut of a line manager/colleague/mate who ‘gets it’.
 The potential impact of this should not be underestimated; it may well support the creation of a leadership pool that reflects all of society, not just a few.